arunghosha/arunghosha/README.md

 ## Howdy!👋

 I'm ***Arun***, a normal Civil Engineering👷 Bachelor student **@NSSCE Palakkad🏫**.
-I'm self taught a content maker📄, a graphic designer✏️, a Quizzer❔, a Learner📙 and a Tenchnology Enthusisast🧑‍💻.
+I'm self taught a content maker📄, a graphic designer✏️, a Meme creato🤩r a Quizzer❔, a Learner📙 and a Tenchnology Enthusisast🧑‍💻.
 By the way, I'm still a child compared to other great technologist and I am on my way to achive my dreams in technology.
 Through this page, you can see my journey in Technology.

 ### So, Whyare you Waiting😉?
 ### Tighten your seatbelts💺 and HERE WE GO!!!🤩